-Dates of Muharram (Islamic New Year) in United Kingdom
+Dates of Muharram (Islamic New Year) in the United Kingdom

 Muharram, the first month of the Islamic calendar, signifies the start of the new Islamic year.
 It is considered sacred and observed by Muslims through reflection, prayer, and acts of devotion.
 For many, it is also a period of mourning and remembrance of the sacrifices made in early Islamic history.